This is the last week of Lent, also called Passion week and I have been reading and reflecting on the last days of Christ’s His crucifixion.

 When Barb Boswell suffered through breast cancer, she felt pierced too.

 After her painful ordeal, God reminded her that Christ was pierced on her behalf.
+It was Good Friday, the day we remember the crucifixion of Jesus.

 Oh dear one, God used both piercings for His glory.